There are multiple considerations when you’re looking for a telescope for a kid.

 It’s a 70 mm refractor and is one of our top telescopes under $100, and it’s covered under a 24-month satisfaction guarantee warranty.

-All pleasure and no risk!
+I think its all pleasure and no risk!

 ✔️ Best Feature: Good optics